netliferesearch/promptfinder/README.md

 ## Firebase Cloud Functions

-The project uses Firebase Cloud Functions for server-side operations, particularly data aggregation:
+The project uses Firebase Cloud Functions for server-side operations, including search, aggregation, and usage tracking:

 - `/functions` directory contains its own `package.json` and dependencies (this is by Firebase design)
 - Functions are written in TypeScript in the `/functions/src` directory